hemanth/functional-programming-jargon/readme.md

 ---

+## Container Type
+> A data structure that can have any other type, function, or data structure in it.

+Array in JavaScript is a container type.

+---

 ## Functor

-> Structure that can be mapped over.
+> A container type that can be mapped over and returns the same kind of container.

 Simplest functor in javascript is an `Array`